-Because Bruder, Carpenter and Turrell all worked together to create the signature art and architectural volumes that define SMoCA, materials, colors and forms echo throughout the building.
-In the lobby of the building two dramatic curved walls—one made of frosted glass, the other of dark grey steel—make reference to both the glass Scrim Wall and the elliptical Skyspace.
+Because Bruder, Carpenter, and Turrell all worked together to create the signature art and architectural volumes that define SMoCA, materials, colors, and forms echo throughout the building.
+In the lobby two dramatic curved walls—one made of frosted glass, the other of dark grey steel—make reference to both the glass Scrim Wall and the elliptical Skyspace.

-The four main galleries have the same footprints of the original movie theaters.
-A new, scored concrete floor, ceilings stripped to expose the joints, and a new, gently curved rear wall that runs across the back of all four galleries define the exhibition spaces.
-Spare, elegant and straightforward, the exhibition spaces offer the volume and simplicity necessary for the appropriate display of often complex and unexpected contemporary art.
+The four main galleries have the same footprints as the original movie theaters.
+A new, scored concrete floor, ceilings stripped to expose the joints, and a new, gently curved rear wall that runs across the back of four galleries define the exhibition spaces.
+Spare, elegant, and straightforward, the exhibition spaces offer the volume and simplicity necessary for the appropriate display of often complex and unexpected contemporary art.

 Museum building Architect:

 William P. Bruder-Architect, Ltd. Will Bruder, Rob Gaspard, Tim Christ, Ben Nesbeitt, Saskia Harth, Donna Barry, design team